msantolini/dynamo/README.md

 A test model BIOMD0000000404.xml corresponding to bacterial chemotaxis is provided.

 ## Jacobian computation
 First compute the Jacobian using compModelSensitivityAndJacobian.m.
-It is a matlab code and it needs libSBML (http://sbml.org/Software/libSBML/Downloading_libSBML).
+It is a matlab code and it requires libSBML to be run (http://sbml.org/Software/libSBML/Downloading_libSBML).

 ## Computation of DYNAMO accuracies
 The core of the DYNAMO computation and accuracy evaluation are done in compAccuracies.R (reproduces figure 4b).